Sharon Osbourne Criticizes David Beckham Over Leaked Email Scandal

 Beckham disrespectful in his emails

 Beckham was allegedly displeased with the honors committee and even went ahead to call them unspeakable names while also describing the committee as unappreciative.
-The emails also reveal how the former footballer ranted over various matters and even took a jab at Katharine Jenkins, calling her a big joke.
+The emails also reveal how the former footballer ranted about various matters and even took a jab at Katharine Jenkins, calling her a big joke.

 Sharon was discouraged by Beckham’s email scandal